Alan Lourens

 Alan Lourens (born 1966) is a classical musician, composer, euphonium player and conductor from Perth, Western Australia.
-He is the head of the UWA Conservatorium of Music.
+He was the head of the UWA Conservatorium of Music from January 2012 until August 2026.

 Biography

 Lourens was born in Perth, Western Australia, and attended Scarborough Senior High School, where he won the prize for music in his graduating year.
 After completing a degree in Music Education at the Western Australian College of Advanced Education, Lourens taught brass and classroom music in public schools, based at Kelmscott Senior High School, and including conducting and teaching brass at Churchlands Senior High School and Perth Modern School.
 He returned to study at Indiana University School of Music, earning a master's degree in music (in Euphonium Performance) in 1992, and a Doctorate (in Wind Conducting) in 1999, working as an Associate Instructor to Harvey Phillips and in the Indiana University department of bands, working with the Marching Hundred.
 At Indiana, he studied Euphonium with M.Dee Stewart and Daniel Perantoni.
 He was also awarded a Performers Certificate for the quality of his Masters recital.

 From 2000, Lourens has held leadership positions at the Western Australian Academy of Performing Arts (as Head of Classical Music), and has held positions in Singapore (at Lasalle College of the Arts), and in Dubai.
 His name was also associated with a possible appointment as Head of the Australian National University School of Music.
 In 2009, he was elected as a Fellow of the Royal Society of Arts (FRSA).